joseeden/All-Things-DevOps/pages/030-Security/012-Data-Security.md

 ## Encryption

-Cryptography is essential in our digital era, ensuring security and authenticity in various online activities:
+Encryption is essential for data security as it ensures that sensitive information remains secure and unreadable to unauthorized individuals, both while stored and during transmission over networks.

 - **Encryption for Transactions**
    - Safeguards personal and business transactions.